dekuNukem/duckyPad/getting_started.md

 ### Notes on SD Card

+* It is recommended to unplug your duckyPad before handling the SD card.

-To remove the SD card, push inwards to unlock.
+* To remove the SD card, push inwards to unlock.

-To install the SD card, insert logo side up, push until it clicks in place:
+* To install the SD card, insert logo side up, push until it clicks in place:

 ![Alt text](resources/pics/sd_slot.jpg)

-If you decide to use your own SD card, it should be formatted in [FAT32 format](resources/pics/format.PNG).
+* If you decide to use your own SD card, it should be formatted in [FAT32 format](resources/pics/format.PNG).

 ### Download the duckyPad configurator